eslint/eslint/docs/src/extend/index.md

 ## [Ways to Extend ESLint](ways-to-extend)

-This page summarizes the various ways that you can extend ESLint and how they all fit together.
+This page summarizes the various ways that you can extend ESLint and how these extensions all fit together.

 ## [Create Plugins](plugins)